‘Days Of Our Lives’ Spoilers: Galen Gering On Rafe, Hope, And Working With Soap Icon Kristian Alfonso

 Days Of Our Lives spoilers tease that Rafe and Hope will have to overcome some obstacles.Even though they are committed to one another, they have been experiencing some rough patches.It seems to have intensified since Abe Carver (James Reynolds) named Hope as the new commissioner.
 Once again, they will have to deal with some issues.
 It happens around the same time as Theo Carver’s (Kyler Pettis) shooting.
 It seems that Rafe might give Hope a tough time about previously reinstating JJ Deveraux (Casey Moss).
 However, she can’t help him with his latest stunt.
 Commissioner Brady is forced to take away JJ’s gun and badge.

 After Commissioner Raines (Aaron D. Spears) was arrested, Abe had to choose someone to replace him.
 The race came down to either Rafe or Hope on Days Of Our Lives.
 Galen Gering’s character has said that he isn’t jealous and is happy for Hope.
 However, he does keep giving her a hard time about every decision she makes.
 She reinstated JJ after the Ben Weston (Robert Scott Wilson) incident because they were short-staffed.
-It has only been a short time and she already regrets it.
+It has only been a short time, and she already regrets it.
 Now, Hope will have to answer for her decision due to the tragic shooting.

 What do you think of what Galen Gering said about Rafe and Hope on Days Of Our Lives?